 To be able to change course, you need the agreement of your College that any change is in your educational interests, and you must have the necessary background in the subject to which you wish to change – in some cases you may be required to undertake some catch-up work or take up the new course from the start/an earlier year.
 If you think you may wish to change course, we encourage you to contact a College admissions office for advice.
 You should also consider if/how changing course may affect any financial support arrangements.

 This degree differs from similar courses (such as Town Planning) offered elsewhere because it’s not wholly vocational, and the emphasis is on intellectual and academic content which appeals greatly to employers.The degree is accredited by the Royal Institution of Chartered Surveyors (RICS) and allows graduates to progress directly to the Assessment of Professional Competence to become a full member of the RICS.
 It can also give partial exemption from the academic requirements of the Bar Council and Law Society for those intending to be lawyers.
 An appropriate combination of papers is required in each case.

 Exceptional employment prospects

-The Department has one of the strongest records for graduate employment across the University; a reflection of its strong applied base and emphasis on the development of critical employment skills.
+The Department has one of the strongest records for graduate employment across the University; a reflection of its focus on topics relevant to real-world problems, and its emphasis on the development of a broad range of skills.

 Our graduates go on to become lawyers, economists, civil servants, and to work for national and international agencies.
-Many go into financial, business or management careers, and others enter public service with local or national organisations, or proceed to further study and research.
+Many go into financial or business careers, and others enter public service with local or national organisations, or proceed to further study and research.